bernedom/bernedom.github.io/_posts/2020-03-18-remote-teamwork-basics.md

 The tools supporting this are abundant: [Microsoft Teams](https://teams.microsoft.com/start), [Slack](https://slack.com), [Google Hangouts](https://hangouts.google.com/), [Discord](https://discordapp.com/), [Zoom](https://zoom.us/)[^1] are just a few.

 Along with this make sure that all team members have a decent headsets and a webcam.
 Pay special attention to the quality of the microphone of the headset.
-Noisy chats are an annoying and will make people think twice before calling each other.
+Noisy chats are annoying and will make people think twice before calling each other.

 ## Be virtually together